 Our data processing services center on enriching your records.
 Whether we're updating headings to their current forms (authority control), finding more complete records or fields (record upgrades), changing the call number schema (reclassification), or merging multiple records that describe the same materials (deduplication), we're making your data better in ways that enhance access to your collections.

 Anything in a catalog record that a search term can be matched up to is an access point.
 If a record contains more relevant access points, that item will turn up in more search results.

 Authority control compares subject and name headings in your records against databases maintained by the Library of Congress and other authoritative sources.
 Our service standardizes your access points and cross-references them with synonyms and pseudonyms, creating a more complete web of access to your collections.

 Typically our process begins by processing your entire bibliographic file.
-We call this a "Base File" and your entire authority work is built upon it's base.
+We call this a "Base File" because your authority work is built on this base.
 It's the foundation of your successful authority work going forward.
-Once your bibliographic file has been processed we know that you will be updating your bibliographic database over time.
+Once your bibliographic file has been processed, we know that you will be updating your bibliographic database over time.
 We can work with you to determine a schedule for on-going bibliographic record processing, what we call "CurCat" or "Current Cataloging" as well as sending you updates to your authority records, what we call "Notification Service."

 Your authority control profile has six sections.
 Most questions have one option highlighted, indicating recommendations for standard processing.
 The other options represent variations in preference.
 Each question also has a pop-up synopsis that briefly explains key details and links through to additional information in our wiki.
 Inside this synopsis are links to our wiki.